mimikim/seeyouspacecow-node/README.md

 this is a test migration to node (from php) as my primary backend language, see how it goes

+(tunnel-agent is installed because the version loaded by grunt-contrib-imagemin is older, and there are some security vulnerabilities with the older version)

 #### TODO:

 integrate database calls to generate content server-side

+each page has its own respective js and css files, apart from globals